 Edit /nfs/cvs/mic/mcl/TODO, /nfs/cvs/mic/mcl/TODO, /nfs/cvs/mic/mcl/ChangeLog, respectively.
 It depends on the user appreciation and needs whether such custom edit commands are useful or not.

 Finally, the portal command can be used to add all subdirectories of a given directory as locations bookmarked by their relative name.
 It is described in the apparix manual page.

 The world stood still as zsh completion for apparix was finally created.
 After some fast-paced development by Izaak van Dongen, an elegant solution was obtained.
-You can look at the upstream ZSH completion code here, or you can download this bourne_apparix file, that can be sourced by either bash or zsh.
-Follow the few instructions at the top of the file.
+You can look at the upstream ZSH completion code here.
+This code is maximally clean, but may (very rarely) not work out of the box on systems with very old bash (completion) versions due to the use of the _filedir completion function.
+This slightly modified version has a larger chance of working on very old systems.
+In either case, follow the few instructions at the top of the file.

 Izaak additionally rewrote the bash completion code using more idiomatic bash compgen code.
 As a result completion on files with for example ae (apparix editing of distant files) works as it should without producing a trailing slash on the file to be edited.

 Another recent improvement (July 2018) is that apparix should work additionally when spaces are present in directory names or file names.
 All these changes are entirely in the apparix shell completion function, independent of apparix itself.